al31415/transformers/docs/source/model_doc/layoutlm.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~

-The LayoutLM model was proposed in `LayoutLM: Pre-training of Text and Layout for Document Image Understanding <https://arxiv.org/abs/1912.13318>`__
+The LayoutLM model was proposed in the paper `LayoutLM: Pre-training of Text and Layout for Document Image Understanding <https://arxiv.org/abs/1912.13318>`__
 by Yiheng Xu, Minghao Li, Lei Cui, Shaohan Huang, Furu Wei, and Ming Zhou.
 It's a simple but effective pre-training method
 of text and layout for document image understanding and information extraction tasks, such as form understanding and receipt understanding.